cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 If your application is server side rendered without JavaScript that asynchronously modifies the DOM - congratulations, you can easily do conditional testing on the DOM!

 Why?
-Because if the DOM is not going to change after the `load` event occurs, then it can accurate represent a stable state of truth.
+Because if the DOM is not going to change after the `load` event occurs, then it can accurately represent a stable state of truth.

 You can safely skip down to the bottom where we provide examples of conditional testing.